koordinates/python-client/docs/source/index.rst

-..
-Koordinates Python API Client documentation master file, created by sphinx-quickstart on Tue May 12 16:49:06 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Koordinates Python API Client
 =========================================================

 Release v\ |version|.

-Koordinates is an open source Python client library for a number of Koordinates APIs.
+An open source Python client library for a number of Koordinates APIs.

-The library provides easy access to the Koordinates webservices allowing the developer to consume and generate data provided through the Koordinates webservices.
+The library provides easy access to Koordinates webservices allowing the developer to consume and generate data provided through the Koordinates webservices.

 Feature Support